Pyro Scene

 By placing the simulation of scalar properties at the end of the calculation chain, this can lead to a reduction in artifacts.

-Here, individual particles are generated on base emitters every second.
-Their particle groups are used as Pyro-emitters.
+Here, individual particles are generated at base emitters every second.
+Their Particle Groups are used as Pyro emitters.
 On the left, the Pre-advect Quantities option was switched off, on the right it was switched on.
-This improves the level of detail in the simulation of the particles in this example.
+This improves the level of detail of the simulation on the particles in this example.

 Advect Fuel

-Both images show the same simulation of an explosion, on the left without and on the right with Advect Fuel.
-Due to the relatively slow outflow of fuel, the simulation results do not differ much from each other.
+Both images show the same simulation of an explosion, on the left without and on the right with Fuel Advection.
+Due to the relatively slow outflow of Fuel, the simulation results do not differ greatly from each other.

-The simulation results change more when fuel is released abruptly, as in this example.
-The Fuel Type Frame Range was used to generate the fuel.
-The upper image sequence shows simulation phases without Advect Fuel.
-In the case of the lower image series, the option has been activated.
+The simulation results change more strongly when Fuel is released suddenly, as in this example.
+Here, the Fuel Type Frame Range was used to generate the Fuel.
+The upper image sequence shows simulation phases without Fuel Advection.
+The option was activated for the lower image series.

 Advection Mode

-Various methods for flow calculation are available here.
-This can change not only the results but also the time required for the simulation.
-The following image gives an insight into the differences between the available modes.
+Various methods are available for the flow calculation.
+This can change not only the results, but also the time required for the simulation.
+The following image provides an insight into the differences between the available modes.

 On the left is a simulation with SemiLagrangian, in the middle with MacCormack and on the right with BFECC.